roke-to/roketo-business-ui/ARCHITECTURE.md

 # Roketo Business Architecture

+It's a SPA builded by vite for better developer experience.

+## Feature Sliced Design

 Basic file structure inherited from [Feature-Sliced Design](https://feature-sliced.design).

-It's a SPA builded by vite for better developer experience.
+### Agreements

+- `src/shared/types` for the globally used types, in other cases the types should be as close as possible to the place of use
+- basic layers — `app, pages, shared` other layers are optional
+- widget is allowed to import from another widget

 ## Env